 Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement.
 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
-3.2† Bylaws of the Registrant, as currently in effect.
+3.2 Amended and Restated Bylaws of the Registrant, as currently in effect.
 3.3 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be effective immediately prior to the completion of this offering.
 3.4 Form of Amended and Restated Bylaws of the Registrant, to be effective immediately prior to the completion of this offering.
 4.1 Form of common stock certificate of the Registrant.
-4.2† Seventh Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated December 16, 2019.
+4.2 Seventh Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated December 16, 2019.
 5.1 Opinion of Cooley LLP.
-10.1++ Freshworks Inc. 2011 Stock Plan, as amended, and forms of agreements thereunder.
+10.1+ Freshworks Inc. 2011 Stock Plan, as amended, and forms of agreements thereunder.
 10.2+ Freshworks Inc. 2021 Equity Incentive Plan and forms of agreements thereunder.
 10.3+ Freshworks Inc. 2021 Employee Stock Purchase Plan.
 10.4+ Freshworks Inc. Cash Incentive Bonus Plan.
 10.5+ Amended and Restated Offer Letter by and between the Registrant and Rathna Girish Mathrubootham, dated June 1, 2020.
 10.6+ Amended and Restated Offer Letter by and between the Registrant and Tyler Sloat, dated June 3, 2020.
 10.7+ Offer Letter by and between the Registrant and Jose Morales, dated September 4, 2020.
-10.8+ Offer Letter by and between the Registrant and Stacey Epstein, dated February 12, 2021.
-10.9+ Amended and Restated Offer Letter by and between the Registrant and Srinivasagopalan Ramamurthy, dated May 29, 2020.
-10.10† Lease by and between the Registrant and Bay Meadows Station 2 Investors, LLC, dated September 20, 2018.
+10.8 Lease by and between the Registrant and Bay Meadows Station 2 Investors, LLC, dated September 20, 2018.
+10.9 Lease Deed by and between Registrant and Faery Estates Private Limited, dated December 12, 2017.
+10.10 Addendum Agreement to the Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 10, 2018.
 10.11 Lease Deed by and between Registrant and Faery Estates Private Limited, dated December 20, 2018.
-10.12 Lease Deed by and between Registrant and Faery Estates Private Limited, dated December 27, 2018.
-10.13 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 20, 2019.
-10.14 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 20, 2019.
-10.15 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 20, 2019.
-10.16 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 31, 2019.
-10.17 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 31, 2019.
-10.18 Lease Deed by and between Registrant and Faery Estates Private Limited, dated November 29, 2019.
+10.12 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 20, 2019.
+10.13 Lease Deed by and between Registrant and Faery Estates Private Limited, dated May 31, 2019.
+10.14 Lease Deed by and between Registrant and Faery Estates Private Limited, dated November 29, 2019.
 21.1 List of subsidiaries of the Registrant.
 23.1 Consent of Deloitte & Touche LLP, independent registered public accounting firm.
 23.2 Consent of Cooley LLP (included in Exhibit 5.1).
 24.1 Power of Attorney.